Apostle’s Creed Sermon Series John 17:1-5

 Philippians 2:6-11 who, though he was in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.

 At this point in the descent Jesus turns the bike around.
 Now He starts to make His way back home.
-Just as the descent was in stages, so the ascent is in stages.
+And this ascent doesn’t all happen at once.
+The descent was in stages and the ascent will be in stages.

 But the goal is the next verse of Philippians Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.

 Again, being in heaven after the resurrection is not the same for Jesus as being ascended to the right hand of the throne of God.
-Jesus in heaven, with the saints after the resurrection, is just the first stage of His ascension back to glory.
+These are part of His stages back to glory.

 I want you to imagine something.
 Imagine being one of the Old Testament saints in heaven awaiting the resurrection of your body.
-Everyone there is part of the family of God.
+There’s all these other people in heaven that you know.
+Friends, family and worship acquaintances.
+Everyone’s family now.

-And with the other Old Testament saints you watch Jesus leave the throne and descend to Earth.
+You are part of the saints Triumphant in Heaven.
+And because your death happened before the New testament you get to watch the descent of Jesus from the throne to the Earth.
 You get to see how people treat Him.
 You watch His suffering.
 You see His trial, crucifixion and death.

 And Jesus tells you to just call Him the Elder Brother.
 The Kinsman Redeemer and your Friend.
-But Jesus only has to wait for three days.
-On Easter morning Jesus shows the saints what they will also one day experience.
+And Jesus hangs out with the saints, as a normal departed saint, for three days.

 And for this Jesus prayed, “Father, the hour has come; glorify your Son that the Son may glorify you, since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent.
 I glorified you on earth, having accomplished the work that you gave me to do.
 And now, Father, glorify me in your own presence with the glory that I had with you before the world existed.”

-Mary could not cling to Jesus and keep Him from getting all the way back into the place the Father purposed to bring Him.
-Peter, James and John could not enjoy a private eternal worship experience on the mount of transfiguration.
+So He told Mary not to cling to Him and keep Him from getting all the way back into the place the Father purposed to bring Him.

 More posts in this category